On the essays shelf:

 The Crack-Up, by F. Scott Fitzgerald

 The essay “The Crack-Up” was originally posted in three parts in Esquire magazine in 1936.
 It caused much consternation among Fitzgerald’s friends, many of whom felt that there are some things that should not be revealed (and most of his friends were writers!)
 It seemed self-indulgent, “not done”, and for those who cared about him it seemed a very bad sign.
 It was a revealing essay, and perhaps it gave his friends glimpses that they had not received.
 Cracking up is often a very private affair.
-People may sense something is wrong, but they have no idea how bad it really is, behind closed doors, what that person is alone.
+People may sense something is wrong, but they have no idea how bad it really is, behind closed doors.

 Recently, I’m not sure if you’ve heard, Elizabeth Wurtzel of Prozac Nation fame, published an essay in New York Magazine that got everyone talking.
 Fitzgerald’s friends could have no way of knowing that self-revelation would become not only the wave of the future, but a neverending trend from which we all would yearn to escape.
 He was way ahead of the curve!
 He clearly is a better writer than Wurtzel, but the topic is the same: the way depression works, the way it operates, and how it impacts a life.
 Wurtzel has less self-awareness than Fitzgerald does (she is, perhaps, sicker, which impacts her perspective: Depression is a closed circle with its own logic), and that certainly makes her stuff more alienating (to some).
 I read that Wurtzel piece and felt a chill of recognition, but also a sympathetic sense of frustration that her friends and family must have when dealing with her.
 Depressives are not easy, and there is a lot of misinformation out there about what it actually LOOKS like.